Buying a Puppy at Critter Cabana FAQ

 How do you screen for health problems?

 We leave it to the professionals!
-Every litter goes through a vet examination at the AAHA certified (not easy) Animal Care Clinic in Wilsonville.
-They screen for:
+Every litter goes through a vet examination where they screen for:

 Are puppies vaccinated?